Department of the Year Award

 Top 25 list

 Nominated departments are automatically eligible to be considered for the Top 25 list.
 The Top 25 list recognizes university departments that have excelled in making their campus safer.
-The list is compiled annually in September.
+The list is compiled annually each fall.

 The TOP 3 departments will receive

-- One complimentary three-day conference pass.
+- One complimentary conference pass.
 If more than one department wins (tie or joint-nomination winner), than one complimentary conference pass will be issued to each winning department.
-If you have already registered for the Summit and are eligible for a complimentary registration, your registration payment will be reimbursed.
+If you have already registered for the conference and are eligible for a complimentary registration, your registration payment will be reimbursed.

 - A departmental award trophy.